RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 1.md

 An IaaS service model allows an organization to retain the most control of their IT assets in the cloud; the cloud customer is responsible for the operating system, the applications, and the data in the cloud.
 The private cloud model allows the organization to retain the greatest degree of governance control in the cloud; all the other deployment models would necessitate giving up governance control in an environment with pooled resources.

-### Question # 143 - If an organization wants to realize the most cost savings by reducing administrative overhead, which service and deployment model combination should they choose?
+### Question # 143 - [important] If an organization wants to realize the most cost savings by reducing administrative overhead, which service and deployment model combination should they choose?
 A. Platform as a service (PaaS), community
 B. Infrastructure as a service (IaaS), hybrid
 C. Software as a service (SaaS), public